tonesharose31/array-method-drills/README.md

 #### Map

-1.  make a new array of each number multiplied by 100
+1. Make a new array of each number squared and then multiplied by their index number
-1.  make a new array of all the words in all uppercase
+1. Make a new array of all the words in all uppercase

 **Thought Questions**